APPLY FOR MEMBERSHIP

 Excellence – simple as that.
 Obviously, that can mean a lot of different things to a lot of people but follow the below suggestions to get your entry started.
 The wider range of categories and individual awards this year means we will be looking for the detail in your entries – we need proof to back up the hype so be as specific and granular as possible.

-Innovation and/or smart use of technology will most definitely turn a judge’s eye but don’t think a huge launch budget will blind us.
+Innovation and/or smart use of technology will most definitely turn a judge’s eye more than a huge launch promotion.

 We’ll also be looking for creativity at a micro-level – a sketch is just as powerful as a CAD design if it’s truly delighting a client or a customer.

-Also – audience audience audience.
+Also – audience data is key.
 What did you do to discover how your amazing idea made people feel, not just come through the gates – and what did you do with that information?
-Data is everything here.

 Some detail for each category:

 Experience: We want to hear about the blockbuster IP launches and micro retail activations, the phygital hybrid worlds that made families gasp and the wellness retreats that massaged the soul and heart together.
 The big budget and the DIY.
-This category is all about the creativity, the awe, the story – but before you head for the frontier and the thesaurus, remember to bring the proof.
-You may think you’ve designed or scripted the best experience ever – but why should we?
+This category is all about the creativity, the awe, the story – but remember to bring the proof.

-People: Whether you’re sweating over a spreadsheet, lifting a hammer, greeting the crowd, crafting a story arc and timing a drop, it’s the people behind the experience who are the stars.
+People: Whether you’re poring over a spreadsheet, wielding a hammer, greeting the crowd, crafting a story arc and timing an audio drop, it’s the people behind the experience who are the stars.
 We want to showcase the creativity, graft, inspiration and determination of the Experience Economy’s finest, whether they’re a fast-rising newbie or a superstar team pushing the experience envelope.
-Testimonials are perfect here, especially from happy clients and clappy audience goers.
+Testimonials are perfect here, especially from happy clients and/or audience goers.

 Technology: Smart use of technology is one of the key areas powering the growth of the Experience Economy, whether that’s a smart tracking system, an AR integration or a revolutionary audio innovation.
 Give us the painstaking detail of how this tech enabled your experience, how it made your audience feel or how it measured their enjoyment.
 Tech shouldn’t be nominated for tech’s sake – tell us its journey and the benefits, whether that’s for your business, your creativity and/or your audience.